A doctor examining a man

 • Reframe can help you change your relationship with alcohol, lowering your risk for many chronic diseases, including esophagus cancer.
 We will provide you with science-backed tools, support, and encouragement throughout your journey!

-Many of us will remember when Robert Kardashian — O.J.
+Many of us remember when Robert Kardashian — O.J.
 Simpson’s notorious lawyer and Kris Kardashian’s first husband — was diagnosed with esophagus cancer.
 It seemed to take hold with lightning speed, leaving him unable to talk and eat within weeks.
 Kardashian passed away only two months after his diagnosis, at age 59.

-No matter what you might think of Robert Kardashian — or the whole Kardashian clan, for that matter — we can agree that esophagus cancer is a serious, devastating problem.
-It is estimated that 22,370 new cases will be diagnosed, and 16,130 lives will be lost to the disease in 2024.
+No matter what you might think of Robert Kardashian — or the whole Kardashian clan for that matter — we can agree that esophagus cancer is a serious, devastating problem.
+It is estimated that 22,370 new cases will be diagnosed and 16,130 lives will be lost to the disease in 2024.

 What Is Esophageal Cancer?